shankun/shankun.github.io/README.md

 # shankun.github.io
-static web site of personal blogs and memos.
+A static website of personal blogs and memos.
-use zola as Static Site Generator.
+Use [zola](https://www.getzola.org/) as Static Site Generator, with a KISS theme: [serene](https://github.com/isunjn/serene).
-theme: serene